 Welcome to Newton Ferrers Church of England Primary School.
 Newton Ferrers and Noss Mayo have had a school serving the children in our villages since 1874.
 We were privileged to move into our new school building on February 14th 2003.
-The school has exceptional facilities; five classrooms (including a secure outdoor area for our younger children),The Burrow (including before and after school club), library, resource area, offices, kiln room and large hall.
+The school has exceptional facilities; five classrooms (including a secure outdoor area for our younger children),The Burrow (including before and after school club), library, resource area, offices and large hall.
 There are extensive school grounds proving a wonderful outdoor learning environment; pond, school garden, greenhouse, playing field and playground.
 Our Church school is proud to play a key role in community life and has excellent links with people, organisations, businesses and churches in both villages.
 We have an open door policy and parents are actively encouraged to work in partnership with the school for the benefit of every child.

 Newton Ferrers Church of England Primary school is situated in the South Hams.
 It is a mixed primary school for children aged between the ages of 5 and 11 years.
 In September 2010, Newton Ferrers C of E Primary school joined the First Federation.
 It is a successful Multi Academy Trust of primary schools across Devon.
 One combined set of leaders and governors guide all the schools.